 The course explores the concept of urbanization and the challenges this poses to the social work profession.
 The diversity of Helsinki will be explored through observations, environmental screenings, field visits and lectures from practice based guest teachers.
 Theory during the semester focuses on four key concepts: urbanisation, migration, globalisation and diversity.
 These key concepts will be linked to social work practice and to methods within community work, empowerment approaches as well as human rights and ethical challenges.
 The teaching language in the Joint Programme is English.

-Lectures end on the 18th of December and final assignment is due on 15.1.2021.
-We have reserved space for supervision from the 7th to the 15th if students have not yet finished the final project work.
+• Lectures end on the 17th of December.
+The latest date to turn in the final assignment is the 21st of January.
+We have reserved time for supervision from the 10th to the 20th of January if students have not yet finished their final project work.

 The programme focuses on Social Work in Urban Areas.
 It is divided into 6 'loops' of three weeks each.

 • Loop 1 (week 1 - 3): Making sense of the city